Shuttle/shuttle-esb/sample-publish-subscribe.md

 nuget restore
 ~~~

-Once you have opened the `Shuttle.PublishSubscribe.sln` solution in Visual Studio set the following two projects as startup projects:
+Once you have opened the `Shuttle.PublishSubscribe.sln` solution in Visual Studio set the following projects as startup projects:

 - Shuttle.PublishSubscribe.Client
 - Shuttle.PublishSubscribe.Server